mouse-m/starcpp-pre/README.md

 Exceptions (MIT License):

-The following files are derived from third-party sources and are licensed under the MIT License instead of WTFPL:
+The following files are derived from third-party sources and are licensed under the MIT License/Public Domain instead of WTFPL:

-star/utils/.h (Original, unmodified)
+star/star_io.h (Modified version, uses MIT)

-star/star_io.h (Modified version)
+star/utils/subprocess.h (Not modified, uses Public Domain)

 Please refer to the header comments within these specific files for the full MIT license text and copyright notices.